IKRadwan/dareit-task-terraform/README.md

 </br>

-**Step 15** On your branch, modify on your local repository the code of the main.tf to add a new bucket
+**Step 15** On feat/add-bucket branch in local repository, modify the code of the main.tf to add a new bucket

 </br>

-**Step 16** Commit the change and push to your repository on Github 👉 no workflow run as per modified terraform.yml file
+**Step 16** Commit the change and push to the repository on Github 👉 no workflow run as per modified terraform.yml file

 </br>